 Brian Eno: The Big Chill

-Michel Faber, Guardian, The, 10 July 2006
+Michel Faber, The Guardian, 10 July 2006

 GLEAMING METAL DOORS slide open noiselessly at the touch of a button, and I step into the secret subterranean studio of Brian Eno.
 The atmosphere is frigid, the light fluorescent and subdued.
 Professor Eno himself sits at a mixing console, his impassive cyborg face bowed down to the controls as his eerie synthesiser sounds float around the room.
 He does not acknowledge my arrival.
 I decide to wait until there's a suitable break in the music before disturbing his concentration.
 But the ambient meisterwerk goes on and on, and after 30 or 40 minutes I venture a discreet cough.